MelchiorDahrk/Expedition32/readme.md

 Cursed the voidriven weapons
 Fixed fade out on monarch breath sounds
 Optimized braziers in Tower cell
+Added a garden golem companion after unlocking the Nursery in The Greenhouse

 1.3.2
 Fixed fall script in The Garden